Xenotyphlops

 Xenotyphlops is a genus of snakes, the only genus of the family Xenotyphlopidae, comprising two species found only in Madagascar.
 These snakes are also known as the Malagasy blind snake.

+Evolution

+Xenotyphlops is an ancient group that diverged from other blind snakes during the Cretaceous, following the separation of Madagascar from India.
+On the newly-isolated Madagascar, the ancestral Xenotyphlopidae and Typhlopidae diverged from one another; Typhlopidae dispersed worldwide from Madagascar while leaving behind a single Malagasy genus (Madatyphlops), while the Xenotyphlopidae remained restricted to Madagascar.
+Xenotyphlops, Madatyphlops, and the Madagascan big-headed turtle are the only Malagasy terrestrial vertebrates whose isolation on Madagascar is due to Gondwanan vicariance.

 Physical characteristics

 The family Xenotyphlopidae is composed of small blind snakes.
 These members lack cranial infrared receptors in pits or durface indentations.
 It is thought that these snakes used to have eyes but lost use of them over time.
 Members of the genus Xenotyphlops are distinguishable externally from the Typhlopidae by possessing a greatly enlarged and nearly circular rostral shield and a single enlarged anal shield.
 This shield is nearly vertical in a lateral aspect; as a result, the two species have a "bulldozer" appearance.
 Xenotyphlops get no larger than an earthworm and have translucent pink scales.
 Xenotyphlops species are internally unique in that they lack a tracheal lung and possess an unexpanded tracheal membrane.
 Like many other snake families they are assumed to be oviparous.
 Both species are completely terrestrial.